Visa (short term)

 Family members of an EU/EEA citizen or Swiss citizen who is exercising his/her right to free movement in Denmark, as well as family members of a Danish citizen who is exercising or who has exercised his/her right to free movement to relocate to another EU/EEA country or Switzerland, have the right to have a visa application processed in accordance with EU regulations.
 Read more about visas issued under EU regulations.

 A decision to approve or reject a visa application is made in accordance with the guidelines set out in the Executive Order on Visas.

-See also: Guideline No. 9188 of 20 March 2015 on aliens’ access to Denmark on the basis of a visa
+See: Executive Order no. 202 of 27 February 2017 on amendment of the Executive Order on aliens' access to Denmark on the basis of a visa